jackyurchiksparrow/Obsidian-cooking/Cooking/Sets/Sweet/tmp.md

 **Classic 25% whole wheat version**:
 5. When the dough looks smooth and incorporated, add cubed butter in 5-6 additions.
 Gather a few times while adding.
 6. Assess the dough before adding inclusions, if it's still stiff, add some milk, but extremely slowly while kneading.
 7. Add the inclusions on low and knead for a few minutes.
-If the dough isn't soft and pleasant, add more milk.
+If the dough isn't soft and pleasant, add a bit more milk.
 8. Place into a sealable container for 8-10 hours at 25-26C until doubled.

 **Orange version**:
 6. When the dough looks smooth and incorporated, add cubed butter in 5-6 additions.
 Gather a few times while adding.
 7. Assess the dough before adding inclusions, if it's still stiff, add some milk, but extremely slowly while kneading.
 8. Add the inclusions on low and knead for a few minutes.
-If the dough isn't soft and pleasant, add more milk.
+If the dough isn't soft and pleasant, add a bit more milk.
 9. Place into a sealable container for 8-10 hours at 25-26C until doubled.

 **Coconut version**:
 5. When the dough looks smooth and incorporated, add cubed butter in 5-6 additions.
 Gather a few times while adding.
 6. Assess the dough before adding inclusions, if it's still stiff, add some **cream (milk)**, but extremely slowly while kneading.
 7. Add the inclusions on low **gradually** and knead for a few minutes.
-If the dough isn't soft and pleasant, add more liquid.
+If the dough isn't soft and pleasant, add a bit more liquid.
 8. Place into a sealable container for 8-10 hours at 25-26C until doubled.